mimasx/BLV_NeoPixelIntegration/README.md

 Digital Pin 8 -> Input of right NeoPixel
 Diital Pin 17 (RX2) -> UTXD0 Pin Duet3D Board (be careful, don't connect the RX Pin of the Board)

-Connect all Neopixel 5V Power to the 5V Pin of the Arduino.
+Connect all Neopixel 5V Power to the 5V Power Supply.
 Do the same with the Ground.
 Connect the second Arduino Ground Pin with the PanelDue Ground.

 Thats it for now!